 Prague is one of the most popular cities to visit in Europe, and a few days is just enough to see it all.
 Here is a comprehensive Prague itinerary for what to in Prague for three days!

 Prague is the capital and largest city of the Czech Republic.
-It's home to 1.26 million people and has a temperate climate with warm summers and chilly winters.
-Armed with this knowledge, I expected the city to feel a bit like my own hometown of Vancouver, British Columbia.
+It's home to 1.26 million people and has a temperate climate with warm summers and chilly winters making it a great year round destination.

 Day One- Arrival in Prague

 We arrived late in the afternoon and were whisked away to our hotel a half-block from Wenceslas Square.
 After settling in, we had an late afternoon stroll to get our bearings and to see a bit of the main sites of the city.